alielw/APS-NGS-day1-PM/README.md

 This command indexes the reference genome fasta file and outputs six files: .1.ht2  .2.ht2  .3.ht2  .4.ht2  .5.ht2  .6.ht2 ...
 These files constitute the index.It will take around five minutes to finish.
 While this is running, move onto section two to familiarise yourself with HISAT2 and prepare your command to map reads to the reference genome.
 When `hisat2-build` has finished you can then run HISAT2.

-## 2. Align RNA-seq reads to reference
+## READ - 2.
+Align RNA-seq reads to reference

 Map RNA-seq reads to a reference genome using [HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml).
 We need to supply the trimmed RNA-seq reads and indexed reference genome.